dorinandreidragan/books-inventory/docs/04-opentelemetry-tracing.md

 - `otel-collector`: Reads config from the mounted file and listens on port `4317` for OTLP traces from the web API.
 - `jaeger`: Exposes port `16686` so you can access the Jaeger UI at `localhost`.
-- Both services are added to Docker Compose for easy local setup.

 ## Instrument the API with OpenTelemetry